Free crypto tax calculator for Australians (2025)

 4. Once you have added all your trades, add your taxable income to the bottom left field.
 This should include your salary plus any other income, including capital gains from any other assets that were not added to the calculator.

-Selling cryptocurrency or NFTs for a profit
+Selling cryptocurrency, tokens or NFTs

 This is the most common way of disposing of crypto assets and realising capital gains or losses.
 For example, if you bought one Bitcoin for $10,000 and sold it for $15,000, you have made a capital gain of $5,000 and would need to report this capital gain to the ATO when you do your tax.
 The same rules apply to NFTs.3